-Leonard took over the reins of the Middlebury baseball program in June of 2016.
+Leonard took over the reins of the Middlebury baseball program in June of 2016 and enters his fourth season in 2019-20.
 Leonard came to Middlebury from Bates, where he earned a record of 114-111 over his six years, including three 20-win seasons and a 23-17 mark in 2012.

 A former Boston Red Sox minor leaguer and All-Big East catcher at the University of Connecticut, Leonard spent six seasons at Bates before coming to Vermont.
 He led the Bobcats to the NESCAC Baseball Championship tournament in back-to-back seasons, including rallying with a three-game sweep of Trinity in the final series of the 2015 season to earn a trip to the playoffs.
 Bates posted an overall record of 17-20, and finished second in the NESCAC East with a 7-5 record.
 In the spring of 2016, Leonard’s team concluded with a 14-21 mark and 4-8 in the conference.

 Under Leonard’s guidance, Bates placed five players on the NESCAC All-Conference First Team, and two players on the league’s second team.
 Other postseason individual honors include a 2015 ABCA Rawlings New England Third Team All-Region selection and a 2013 ECAC All-Star honoree.

 A four-year starting catcher for Division I Connecticut, Leonard was an All-Big East selection in 2002 and 2003, and he remains on the Huskies’ top-15 career lists in hits (205), runs batted in (118), at bats (648) and games played (177).
 He was a team captain, a Dee Rowe Athletic Scholarship winner and a Big East Academic All-Conference honoree.
 During his college years, Leonard also played with the Harwich Mariners in the Cape Cod Baseball League.
 Leonard starred at Rockville (Conn.)
 High School, and was named both the Connecticut Gatorade Player of the Year and Hartford Courant Player of the Year.
 In 2013, Leonard was inducted into the Rockville (Conn.)
 High School Athletic Hall of Fame.